IcedPeppermintTea/TravelNotes/README.md

 # TravelNotes
-A Mobile Application where users can store different locations that they would like to visit, and their thoughts about them.
+A Mobile Application where users can store their travels.